John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/README.md

 9. Select main branch in the manual deployment section and click deploy branch.

 ## **Credits**

 ### **Content**

-Any code that is not included as part of a framework or libary was was written by me.
+Any code that is not included as part of a framework or libary was was written by me with the following exceptions;

+* The code to reset the style for select buttons was taken from [modern css](https://moderncss.dev/custom-select-styles-with-pure-css/)
+* The code to style default placeholder text was taken from [w3schools](https://www.w3schools.com/howto/howto_css_placeholder.asp)

 ### **Acknowledgements**